Justice-Sparks/ClearSpace-Local/README.md

 A lead-generation marketplace connecting Colorado Springs contractors and tradespeople with local customers.
 Contractors apply through an onboarding flow, an admin reviews and approves them, and approved contractors receive an emailed link to set their password and access their dashboard.

 Status: Not currently deployed.
-It previously ran in production on AWS (architecture below).
+It previously ran in production at www.clearspace-local.com on AWS (architecture below).

 Tech stack
 Backend: Python, Django 6.0